 Please note Middlesex University will be closing its Malta campus in September 2022.
 The programme you are interested in is open for 2019/20 entry because it can be completed during that period.
 We encourage you to discuss your application with our Admissions team who will be happy to answer any enquiries.

 From national security to the privacy of personal communications, the smooth running of societies and economies depends on the security of computer networks.
 With a security breach potentially costing a company millions, highly skilled experts who can provide protection are sought-after across the globe.
 Technology is constantly developing and security issues are too, making this a challenging and rapidly evolving specialism.

-Why study MSc Network Security and Pen Testing at Middlesex?
+Why study MSc Cyber Security and Pen Testing at Middlesex?

 Students on this programme will gain an understanding of the fundamental importance of computer networks, and communication systems security within an organisation.
 They will learn to involve management and user in awareness, decision-making and implementation with regard to network security and pen testing.

 Students will develop the skills and knowledge required to analyse security risks within a communication system and to propose or devise solutions; to evaluate new threats to authentication, confidentiality and privacy, and to implement solutions to combat them; to make a functional security design for a communication system and implement it successfully; and they will acquire the skills to test systems' ability to withstand risks whilst undertaking test analysis and performing security management.